Eddie Avoth: History

 Following retirement from boxing, Avoth settled in Puerto Banús, Costa del Sol, Spain where he part-owned a well-known celebrity restaurant.
 He now resides back in the UK.

 Avoth's acting career began with a starring role for entertainment giant Warner Brothers in their 1986 blockbuster film "Instant Justice" where he starred alongside Michael Paré, Tawny Kitaen and Charles Napier.
 The film was directed by Hollywood producer Craig T Rumar.
 In 2010 he appeared in the Howard Winstone biopic Risen as boxing promoter Jack Solomons.
 Avoth himself was played in the film by Welsh boxer Enzo Maccarinelli.

-Avoth now regularly travels around the UK and Ireland making after dinner speeches.